ataniz/bitcoin-privacy-curriculum/2-measuring_privacy.md

 ```
-This section aims to introduce quantifiable metrics and methods for evaluating privacy.
+This section aims to introduce quantifiable metrics and methods for evaluating/modeling privacy.
 These metrics and methods will be later applied to bitcoin context.
 Section also consideres the neccesity of usability for privacy technologies and argues that it is not a single player game.

-TODO: add a resource about basic intro to information security
+TODO: add a resource about basic intro to information security, consider resources towards security modeling
 ```

 # Measuring Privacy
+---
 [threat model](https://en.wikipedia.org/wiki/Threat_model)

 ![](https://imgs.xkcd.com/comics/security.png)